• (314) 338-8865

 Set Realistic Ad Budgets

-The budget for search engine marketing can vary depending on various factors such as the industry served, amount of competition in the area, geographic location, and sales and marketing goals.
+The budget for search engine marketing can vary depending on various factors such as the industry served, the amount of competition in the area, geographic location, and sales and marketing goals.
 However, a realistic ad budget for search engine marketing would typically fall within the range of $1,000 to $10,000 per month.

 Small businesses or startups with limited budgets might start with a lower budget of around $1,000 to $2,000 per month to get started with search engine marketing.
 This budget may not allow for a significant ad spend, but it can still help generate some traffic and leads.
-Finding the best keywords to target can help small businesses take their budget further.
-For example, some target keywords are priced higher than others due to competition; therefore, as a small business, it’s important to try lower cost alternative, related keywords.
+Finding the best keywords to target can help small businesses stretch their budget further.
+For example, some target keywords are priced higher than others due to competition; therefore, as a small business, it’s important to try lower-cost alternative, related keywords.

 On the other hand, medium to large-sized businesses with established marketing budgets and aggressive growth goals might allocate $5,000 to $10,000 per month for search engine marketing.
 With a higher budget, businesses can afford to target more keywords, run multiple campaigns, and test various ad formats and targeting options.

-Routinely Monitor and Adjust Campaigns as Needed
+Routinely Monitor and Adjust Campaigns

 Marketing teams should monitor and adjust their search engine marketing ad campaigns to optimize their ad spend, improve campaign performance, and achieve their marketing goals.
 Regular monitoring allows teams to identify and address underperforming keywords, ad copy, and landing pages.